With its emphasis on analyzing statistical data, SPSS is a powerful tool for manipulating survey data.

 - Variable Level Numeric_Zip (Scale)

-Numeric to String
+Numeric Variables to String Variables with SPSS

 If you need to convert a numeric value to a string there is one additional step: you must first declare the string variable.
 The following creates a string variable named String_Zip2 with a width of five characters: